sergejsvoronins/bookstoreServer/README.md

 # Bookstore REST API documentation

 Manage your bookstore with this API that handles books, orders, users, categories and authors.
-Built with PHP, this API provides a robust foundation for your online bookstore, including admin panel.
+Built with PHP (latest PHP version 8.2), this API provides a robust foundation for your online bookstore, including admin panel.

 Features: